-- The wife cannot have a second marriage under muslim law immediately, and during this period, she must not have sexual intercourse with anyone.
+- The wife cannot have a second marriage under Muslim law immediately; during this period, she must not have sexual intercourse with anyone.

-- If the husband dies, then she will have to observe an iddat period of 4 months or lunar months and ten days from the date of her husband’s death.
+- If the husband dies, she will have to observe an iddat period of 4 months or lunar months and ten days from the date of her death.

-- If the husband is divorced but alive, then she will have to follow an iddat period is three months from the date the husband has pronounced talaq or divorce
+- If the husband is divorced but alive, she will have to follow an iddat period of three months from the date the husband has pronounced talaq or divorce.

-- If the woman is pregnant during divorce; then the period of iddat is to observed after the child is born
+- If the woman is pregnant during divorce, then the period of iddat is to be observed after the child is born.

-- If the woman wants to remarry her own divorced husband, then she must marry and get divorced from another man in order to marry her ex- husband again.
-This practice is called Nikka Halala and is practiced by a small minority of Muslims.
+- If the woman wants to remarry her divorced husband, then she must marry and get divorced from another man to marry her ex-husband again.
+This practice is called Nikka Halala and is practised by a small minority of Muslims.

 Valid Marriage in Islam